maciej-bendkowski/boltzmann-brain/README.md

 As it's currently under constant development, ```Boltzmann Brain``` lacks some more advanced features.
 Currently implemented features include:
 - unlabelled combinatorial systems of varying constructor weights,
-- singularity approximation and system evaluation,
+- singularity approximation and system evaluation using Newton iteration,
 - well-foundness check,
 - working, self-contained Haskell module utilizing ```Control.Monad.Random``` and ```Control.Monad.Trans.Maybe``` in the implementation of a dedicated